Largest Moth Species

 The Atlas moth, Attacus atlas, is found in Southeast Asia and is one of the largest moth species in the world.
 It has a wingspan of over 11 inches, and a total surface area of as much as 62 square inches.
 Only the Hercules moth beats the Atlas moth in total wing surface area.
 In fact, the Hercules moth beats out every insect for largest wing surface area with an impressive 118 square inches.

 The Atlas moth also ties with the largest of the butterfly species, the endangered Queen Alexandra's Birdwing, the females of which have a wingspan of up to 11 inches.
 For a sense of scale, here's an Atlas moth resting on a person's hand:

-3. The wing tips of the Atlas moth look just like snake heads.
+The wingtips of the Atlas moth look just like snake heads.
 While it could be coincidental, it's thought that perhaps this is a strategy for scaring off potential predators.

 The caterpillars of the species are also impressive in their defense strategies.
 According to Encyclopedia of Life, "The large, striking Atlas Moth larvae (caterpillars) are well defended.
 They are able to spray a strong-smelling defensive secretion that apparently is used against vertebrate and ant predators.
 This can be sprayed up to 50 cm either as a droplet or fine stream."

 Cocoons Large and Sturdy Enough to Use as a Purse

 Once they reach about 4.5 inches in size, Atlas moth caterpillars form silken cocoons.
 The pupal stage lasts about four weeks, after which the adult breaks out of the cocoon.
 The cocoon is so large and made of such sturdy silk that in Taiwan they are sometimes used as purses.